RishiSPathak/NotAlwaysRightReader/README.md

-# Not Always Right Reader
+# Reader For Not Always Right

 ## Description